devJSQ/recursion-project/README.md

 # Recursion project

 ### Objective
-Our objective is to understand how the recursion algorithm works by implementing a function that solves aprogramming problem.
+Our objective is to understand how the recursion algorithm works by implementing a function that solves a programming problem.

 ### Problem
 - Use recursion to add all of the numbers up to **10**.